 In September 2016, National Bank Direct Brokerage (NBDB) became the first brokerage in the country to offer commission-free transactions on all exchange-traded funds (ETFs) in Canada, on the sole condition that a lot of 100 shares is traded.
 This was a major initiative to make investing more accessible.
 In 2021, it took another step by becoming the first major Canadian bank without commission fees.
 Here’s an overview.

 While the National Bank of Canada has been navigating the discount brokerage industry since 1987 and that it has borne its current name since 2008, NBDB currently appears to have the wind in its sails.
-Last September, the small Quebec company also received a second consecutive J.D.
-Power, award for providing high quality customer service to its users.
+It does offer features that might well appeal to the majority of independent investors.

-It’s the “Quotes and Markets” tab that first captured my attention.
+It’s the Quotes and Markets section that first captured my attention.
 In a few minutes before the markets open, I can get the information I want about the few stocks in which I’m interested.
 The richness of the information available is likely one of the platform’s strengths.
-The “Dow Jones Morning Briefing” is very informative and deserves mention.
-On June 26, 2017, it informed me that Donald Trump was hosting the Indian Prime Minister, that Ottawa was preparing for Washington to impose additional duties on Canadian softwood lumber exports to the United States and that rising oil prices, on that day, would boost global markets.
+You will also read important news to guide your decisions on the stock markets.

 NBDB: The last word

 The platform’s user-friendliness is a highlight.
 There is also a generous amount of information provided.
-NBDB has merit – the service offering is more than fair and is available at a competitive price.
+NBDB has merit – the service offering is more than fair and is available at a very competitive price.
 Stock market veterans and beginners alike will find what they need.
 Although it’s not hard to get familiar with the platform, it’s worth being curious.
 Look everywhere.
 Navigate unconditionally.
 And do it all over again!